mikeric/rivets/README.md

 ## Getting Started and Documentation

 All documentation for Rivets.js is available on the [homepage](http://rivetsjs.com).
-See [#configure](http://rivetsjs.com#configure) to learn how to properly configure Rivets.js for your app.
+See the [Getting started](http://rivetsjs.com#getting-started) section to learn how to create views and properly configure Rivets.js for your app.

 ## Building and Testing